facebookresearch/ParlAI/projects/README.md

 _Task & models for chitchat with a given persona._

 - **Mastering the Dungeon** [[project]](https://github.com/facebookresearch/ParlAI/tree/master/projects/mastering_the_dungeon).
-_Task & models for training grounded agents in a text adventure game via MTurk_
+_Task & models for training grounded agents in a text adventure game via MTurk._

 - **Talk The Walk** [[paper]](https://arxiv.org/abs/1807.03367).
-_Task & models for grounded dialogue for the task of navigating New York City streets_
+_Task & models for grounded dialogue for the task of navigating New York City streets._

 - **HotPotQA** [[external website]](https://hotpotqa.github.io/).
 _QA task with multi-hop reasoning.
-Task built with ParlAI Mturk_
+Task built with ParlAI Mturk._

 - **CoQA** [[external website]](https://stanfordnlp.github.io/coqa/).
 _QA task with a series of interconnected questions.
-Task built with ParlAI Mturk_
+Task built with ParlAI Mturk._